ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Events.md

   > "Events are actions that happen in the system you are programming.
 The system tells you about so your code can react to them".

 - examples of events
-  - mouse events (eg. click, mouseover...)
+  - mouse events (e.g. click, mouseover...)
-  - keyboard events (eg. keydown, keypress, keyup)
+  - keyboard events (e.g. keydown, keypress, keyup)
   - Document (DOMContentLoaded, ...)
   - Full list: https://www.w3schools.com/jsref/dom_obj_event.asp